SimonCoste/SimonCoste.github.io/posts/score_matching.md

 +++
-titlepost = "Flow models II: Score Matching Techniques" date = "March 2025" abstract = "Old-school methods for learning the score of a density from its samples. "
+titlepost = "Flow models II: Score Matching Techniques" date = "March 2025" abstract = "Learning the score of a density from its samples and Tweedie's formula. "
 +++

 Let $p$ be any smooth probability density function.
 Its *score* is the gradient of its log-density: $\nabla \log p(x)$.
 This object is of paramount importance in many fields, like physics, statistics, and machine learning.
 In particular, it is the key to sample from $p$ using the Langevin dynamics, and we've seen it to be the key when reversing diffusion processes.
 In this note, we survey the classical technique used for learning the score of a density from its samples: *score matching*.